How To Trim Your Nose Hair And Why You Need To

 What those videos might have taught you is that waxing your nose is painful.
 What they might not have taught you is that it takes the downsides of plucking and multiplies them by hot wax.
 You still irritate and inflame your nose.
 You still get blood as a result.

 Waxing does have two advantages over plucking that are worth mentioning.
 Hot wax is usually cleaner than lukewarm tweezers, so the risk of infection is reduced.
 It isn’t eliminated, but it's reduced.
 The other advantage is that waxed hair is less likely to become ingrown than plucked hair.
 It still can happen, but the wax actually enlarges the follicle and pores before removing the hair which moderately lowers the chance of the new hair being ingrown.

 Just Use The Weed Whacker

 At this point, you understand the value of grooming your nose.
 You also have some insight as to why you want to trim.
 You still have options about how to go about trimming.
 For the most part, you can use scissors or an electric trimmer.
 The Weed Whacker is an impressive nose and ear hair trimmer.
+It's the best nose hair trimmer for this specific part of your male grooming regimen.
 Here are a few reasons why it should be your top pick.

 The Weed Whacker has proprietary safety technology that protects you from nicks and cuts.
 You do not have to approach nose trimming with the care and dexterity of a surgeon.
 In fact, you can be fairly clumsy and you’ll be fine.